KovalevichArtjom/Interview-C-Sharp/README.md

 4. The ref keyword is local to communicate only with value types (value types), and out is local to both<br/> value and reference types.

 Answer: 2 <br/>

+## Question 15
+What is the difference between optional and named parametrs?

+Answer: Optional parametrs allow you to omit function arguments, while named parametrs allow you to pass arguments by parametre name.

+## Question 16
+How are the String and StringBuilder classes different from each other?Why is this separation necessary?

+Answer: An object of the String class is an immutable string.
+Whenever a method of the String class is executed, the system creates a new object in memory and allocates enough space for it.
+An object of the StringBuilder class is a dynamic string.
+When creating a string, the StringBuilder allocates more memory than is needed for this string, and adding any elements to it does not recreate the string.
+In the event that the allocated memory is not enough to add new elements, then the capacity of the object will be increased.

+## Question 17
+What is the difference between value and reference types?

+Answer: value types are stored on the stack.
+A stack is a data structure that grows from bottom to top: each new item is pushed on top of the previous one.
+The lifetime of these types of variables is limited by their context.
+Physically, a stack is a certain area of memory in the address space.
+And reference types are stored on the heap, which is another area of memory that can be thought of as an unordered collection of different objects.
+When an object of a reference type is created on the stack, a reference to an address on the heap is pushed.
+When this object is no longer in use, the reference is destroyed and the memory on the heap is cleared.